citp/privacy-policy-historical/o/op/ope/opensourcevarsity.com.md

 ## Cookies And Similar Files

-Our Website uses "cookies" and files that are similar to cookies.
+Our Website uses “cookies” and files that are similar to cookies.
 Cookies are alphanumeric identifiers created by your browser at our request and stored in an approved and standardized place on your computer.

 By transferring these cookies, OSV assigns you a unique customer code and record locater.
 Information about your activity on our Website can then be included in your customer record, which is stored within the OSV firewall.
 When you visit or return to our Website, we read the cookie to identify you as one of our customers and help recall orders or preferences you have selected.
 The cookie also enables us to recall your past activities, post your account data, and tailor site elements and special offers to you.
 No Personal Information about you is stored on the cookie.